 - Diane Orentlicher is professor of international law at the Washington College of Law at the American University, Washington D.C.

 - David Tolbert is the former president of the International Center for Transitional Justice.

 - Tea Sefer is a Bosnian American peace activist.

-- James A. Goldston (moderator) is executive director of the Open Society Justice Initiative.
+- Aryeh Neier (moderator) is president emeritus of the Open Society Foundations.